-- 3.2.1 We received 7 responses from 7 different stakeholders related to the Bournemouth design concepts.
-Table 5 presents a summary of the feedback and how this has influenced the design. - 3.2.2 Feedback recognises that Bournemouth is an airport with lower traffic demand compared to others in the LTMA and suggests this should be a consideration in the design development.
-This feedback has been used to inform the Design Principle Evaluation. - 3.2.3 No new options were developed as a result of the stakeholder engagement and the design envelope was not amended.
+- 3.2.1 We received 5 responses from 5 different stakeholders related to the Southampton design concepts.
+Table 5 presents a summary of the feedback and how this has influenced the design. - 3.2.2 Feedback recognises that Southampton is a smaller airport with lower traffic demand compared to others in the LTMA and suggests this should be a consideration in the design development.
+This feedback has been used to inform the Design Principle Evaluation. - 3.2.3 No new options were developed as a result of the stakeholder engagement.

 Stakeholder Feedback ('You said') Response ('We did') Airspace4All Supports holds at minor airports, with direct routings, to keep track miles minimal.
 Feedback was used to inform the evaluation of DP1, DP2, DP3 & DP8 for each airport.
-Bournemouth Airport Agree with the design envelope displayed and look forward to working more closely with NERL and Southampton in the future.
-No amendment to design envelope or design options required.
-British Airways Considering the number of movements at Bournemouth, this must be deprioritized to facilitate Heathrow and Gatwick efficiencies.
+Southampton Airport Not convinced that Southampton PM and/or shared PM with Bournemouth is a satisfactory approach model for Southampton operations; do not support PM options unless shown no increase to CO 2 emissions and/or impede CDO/CCO without additional miles.
+Not convinced there is sufficient airspace for a PM for Southampton arrivals, especially considering Farnborough, Heathrow and Gatwick interactions.
+Feedback was used to inform the evaluation of DP3, DP5, DP6 and DP8.
+No new options and no amendment to the design envelope.
+British Airways Considering the number of movements at Southampton, this must be deprioritized to facilitate Heathrow and Gatwick efficiencies.
 At this stage, no airport will be prioritised over another, as we strive for a balanced network-wide design.
-Stage 3 work will identify prioritisation needs.
-BGA Traffic demand at Bournemouth is low.
+Stage 3 development will identify prioritisation needs.
+BGA Traffic demand at Southampton is low.
 Any network supporting structure should be proportionate to this level of traffic.
-Feedback was used to inform the evaluation of DP5 & DP6 for each airport.
+In addition, this ACP should take the opportunity to site any Point Merge system over the sea.
+Feedback was used to inform the evaluation of DP5 & DP6.
+Structures will be refined at Stage 3 in proportion to the traffic demand from a specific airport.
+No new options and no amendment to the design envelope.
 Gatwick Airport Limited Most concerned with designs to east and northeast.
 Provided these minimise interactions with Gatwick's arrival and westerly/south-westerly deps, no issues.
 Appropriate deconfliction /colocation of specific routes will be determined at Stage 3.
-Ryanair Acceptance of proposed options.
-Capacity is the most important consideration.
-No amendment to design envelope or design options required.
-Southampton Airport Have responded to Bournemouth ACP with specific feedback.
-No amendment to design envelope or design options required.
+No new options and no amendment to the design envelope.